ketka82uk/Baggle/README.md

 <img src="./screenshots/wireframe.png"/>
 <img src="./screenshots/whiteboard.png"/>

-The next step was to plan out the user journey using whiteboarding and wireframes.
+The first step was to plan out the user journey using whiteboarding and wireframes.
 We knew we wanted the following functionality:

 * User signup
 * User registration